-Kate is part of the dance and theatre partnerships in the South West that look strategically at the development of the sector: Pavilion Dance South West and Theatre South.
+Kate Wood chairs the Dorset Theatre Promoters Consortium and is part of the dance and theatre partnerships in the South West that look strategically at the development of the sector: Pavilion Dance South West and Theatre South West.
 She sits on the Arts and Culture Board in Bournemouth and has chaired one of the strategic hubs within the Arts Development programme in Dorset, now named Dorset Arts Trust.

 She is on the industry panel for Weymouth College, has sat on a panel for Arts University Bournemouth and is a former board member of Creative Dorset, championing the performing arts and culture within the creative industries agenda and sitting on the Dorset Cultural Partnership championing festivals.